hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ```
 - As this is just forked it will be up-to-date.
 But if you did this previously and now starting on something new, the the next step is to update your master branch.

-  *This is the point you would come to generally when starting anything new, a new clone/fork everytime is not necassary*
+  *This is the point you would come to generally when starting anything new, a new clone/fork every time is not necessary*

 ```
 $ git checkout master       # puts you into master branch if not there already